contao/docs/docs/dev/framework/routing.md

 ## Request Attributes

 When defining a route Symfony allows you to set some default parameters for the request handled by this route.
-As of Contao **4.9** there are two different special request attributes that Contao will listen to during the handling of a request, which will be outlined here.
+There are two different special request attributes that Contao will listen to during the handling of a request, which will be outlined here.
 Contao will also set additional request attributes which you can then access within your controller.

 ### Request Scope